|

 Specialised in:

-chromolitho printer / deluxe paper manufacturer with typical for this trade products: artist/greeting cards, calendars, commercial printing
+chromolitho printer / deluxe (fancy) paper manufacturer with typical for this trade products: artist/greeting cards, art reproductions, calendars, advertising novelties, commercial printing

-Notes: Pre-1900 reference books list establishing date of company as Oct.
-1, 1849, probably an older firm taking over by Fritz Koch and Dr. phil.
+Pre-1900 reference books list establishing date of company as Oct.
+1, 1849, probably an older firm taken over by Fritz Koch and Dr. phil.
 Johannes Palm, owners since Jan.
 1, 1896.
-Later sources list the year 1895 (?) and Fritz Koch as sole owner.
+Later sources list the year 1895 the business was set up.
+By 1907 the firm was run by Fritz Koch and widow Dr. Johs.
+Palm.
 Not yet clear how long Kopal stayed in business.
-Not listed anymore in post-1919 address books. – Some cards with Kopal logo on were printed by combined collotype/litho process.
+Not listed anymore in post-1919 printing trade address books. – Some cards with Kopal logo on were printed by combined collotype/litho process.
 Kopal is said to had been much involved in export printing.
+Still a rather mysterious business, said to have co-operated with the US publisher ‘International Art Publishing Co.’
+Dr. Johannes Palm (guess meant is the widow Mrs. Palm?) left the company early 1911 according a business notice found in ‘Papier-Zeitung’ no. 20 from 9 March 1911.

 Illustrations (from top):